yhomarys-qa/qa-portfolio/02-Test-Cases/Checkout/TC-001_Checkout_Button_Availability.md

-# TC-001 – Verify Checkout button availability in cart
+# TC-001 – Verify Checkout button is visible when cart has products

 ## 🧪 Test Steps
 1. Open the application